logstash-plugins/logstash-input-couchdb_changes/README.md

 # CouchDB Changes

 This plugin is for capturing the stream of the `_changes` API and feeding it into Logstash.
-It's primary purpose for existence is to replace the CouchDB Elasticsearch River.

 ## Testing

-This plugin, being intended to replace the CouchDB Elasticsearch River, has some requirements for testing.
+This plugin has some requirements for testing.
 Following normal dev installation procedure (i.e. `bundle install`), you must also have a CouchDB instance running on localhost.
 In order to test SSL connectivity, a certificate, private key, and CA certificate have been provided.

 ### CouchDB configuration